klaxalk/light/README.md

 ### Manual

-We recommended downloading a versioned tarball from the relases page on GitHub.
-Download and untar the archive:
+If you download a stable release, these are the commands that will get you up and running:

     tar xf light-x.yy.tar.gz
     cd light-x.yy/
     ./configure && make
     sudo make install

-However, should you want to try the latest GitHub source you first need to clone the repository and run the `autogen.sh` script.
-This requires `automake` and `autoconf` to be installed on your system.
+However the latest development branch requires some extras.
+Clone the repository and run the `autogen.sh` script.
+This requires that
+`automake` and `autoconf` is installed on your system.

     ./autogen.sh
     ./configure && make